IgniteUI/igniteui-docfx/en/components/calendar.md

 ```

 > [!WARNING]
-> Note that the **igxCalendarComponent** uses the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat) WebAPI for localization and formatting of dates.
+> Note that the [**IgxCalendarComponent**]({environment:angularApiUrl}/classes/igxcalendarcomponent.html) uses the [Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DateTimeFormat) WebAPI for localization and formatting of dates.
 > Consider using the [appropriate polyfills](https://github.com/andyearnshaw/Intl.js/) if your target platform does not support them.

 ### Selection
-Instantiating the **IgxCalendarComponent** is as easy as placing its selector element in the template.
+Instantiating the [**IgxCalendarComponent**]({environment:angularApiUrl}/classes/igxcalendarcomponent.html) is as easy as placing its selector element in the template.
 This will display the current month in the calendar and use single selection mode.
-We switch to any of the other selection modes - `multi` and `range`, by setting the `selection` property:
+We switch to any of the other selection modes - `multi` and `range`, by setting the [`selection`]({environment:angularApiUrl}/classes/igxcalendarcomponent.html#selection) property:
 ```html
 <!-- app.component.html -->
 <!-- Single selection mode -->